 But, as well as that, as George becomes unwell and with his memory loss, we see a once confident man become unsure and vulnerable whilst Stella seems to bloom in their new life.
 As the story progresses, we begin to see a darker side, as George begins to doubt his own sanity and begins to wonder if his new wife, is the person that he was led to believe.

 With short and engaging chapters that really keeps the reader on their toes, ‘The One That Got Away’ is an intriguing tale of love and deceit, that shows that the first love is not always the right love.

-You can pre-order The Betrayals from Amazon and will be available to buy from good bookshops from 10th August 2017.
+You can pre-order The One That Got Away from Amazon and will be available to buy from good bookshops from 21st September 2017.